 - Strangers in Paradise: The hookup of Casey and Tambi in the last issue struck many readers as forced, given that they'd only been revealed even to have had an employer/employee relationship two issues previously; both were examples of Terry Moore's Kudzu Plot tendencies getting out of hand as the series drew to a close.

 - X-Men: Over 20 years (real time) after their initial relationship crashed and burned, Shadowcat and Colossus finally consummated in the pages of Astonishing X-Men, She's lost in space, presumed nearly dead, within the year.
 But he was also dead for nearly a decade of that time.

-- Within a year of Harley Quinn crossed over into canon comics, writers flip-flopped & started showing that the Joker really would kill Harley & only kept her around because she was loyal & made him laugh.
-A good handful of writers even had Joker openly flirting with Batman & Lex Luthor to amp up his creepiness.
-But at the very last issue of Gotham City Sirens, when Harley wants Joker dead for good & believes he's luring her into a trap, right before the New 52 complete reboot of the DC Universe, Joker kisses Harley.
+- Within a year of Harley Quinn crossing over into canon comics, writers flip-flopped and started showing that the Joker really would kill Harley and only kept her around because she was loyal and made him laugh.
+A good handful of writers even had Joker openly flirting with Batman and Lex Luthor to amp up his creepiness.
+But in the very last issue of Gotham City Sirens, when Harley wants Joker dead for good and believes he's luring her into a trap, right before the New 52 complete reboot of the DC Universe, Joker kisses Harley.
 Note that this particular writer had zero experience writing the Joker before this.

 - Shrek: For all of the fairy tale subversions, plays this straight by having Fiona and Shrek hook up at the end, but the subsequent sequels serve to illustrate the ups and downs of their abnormal marriage.

 - A Monster in Paris stretches this trope to its limits, with Raoul and Lucille only hooking up after the Dance Party Ending.

 - The Nightmare Before Christmas Jack and Sally.